 The exact cause of kidney cancer is unknown, although there are risk factors that can increase the chances of the condition developing.

-The three leading risk factors for kidney cancer are:
+The main risk factors for kidney cancer are:

 Smoking is a significant risk factor for developing kidney cancer, and the more you smoke the greater the risk.

-For example, research has shown that if you regularly smoke 10 cigarettes a day, you are 150% more likely to develop kidney cancer compared to a non-smoker.
-This is increased to 200% if you smoke 20 or more cigarettes a day.
+For example, research has shown that if you regularly smoke 10 cigarettes a day, you are one and a half times more likely to develop kidney cancer compared to a non-smoker.
+This is increased to twice as likely if you smoke 20 or more cigarettes a day.

 It is not clear why smoking increases your chances of developing kidney cancer.

 People with close family members that have been diagnosed with kidney cancer are about twice as likely to develop kidney cancer themselves.

 Other conditions and risks